Nelarius/wrenpp/README.md

 You can implement a Wren foreign method as a stateless free function in C++.
 Wrenly offers an easy to use wrapper over the functions.
 Note that only primitive types and `std::string` work for now.
 Support for registered types will be provided later once the custom type registration feature is complete.

-Here's how you could implement a simple math library using C++.
+Here's how you could implement a simple math library in Wren by binding the C++ standard math library functions.

 math.wren:
 ```dart